Nyakuma101/kijiji-kweens/src/README.md

 ## Things to improve

 - Design and aesthetics of a website can influence how people perceive and trust a business or organization.

   - modern
   - clean
   - easy to navigate

+- First Impressions:

+  - According to a study by Google, users form an opinion about a website within 50 milliseconds of their first visit.
+  - This underscores the importance of a positive visual impression.

+- Trust and Design:

+  - The Stanford Web Credibility Project found that 75% of users admit to making judgments about a company's credibility based on their website's design.

 ### Mock-ups